brown-studios/minuet/hardware/minuet/v2/design-and-errata.md

-# Minuet hardware v2 (UNDER DEVELOPMENT)
+# Minuet hardware v2.1 (UNDER DEVELOPMENT)

 **Status: UNDER DEVELOPMENT**

-The v2 revision is the second prototype of the Minuet fan controller.
+Version 2.x is the first feature complete realization of the Minuet fan controller.
+Its goal is to do everything the original equipment could do and a little more.

 [View the schematics in PDF format](minuet.pdf)